-This is the 36th post of a 50 article series for beginners building marketing at B2B startups.
+This is the 36th post of a 50 article series for new marketers at B2B startups.

-If we are following an inbound content strategy, blog posts are a staple used to impact SEO with the right keywords and drive traffic to our content.
+Blog posts are an integral part of inbound content strategy, providing easily accessible information to our target personas, and driving them to our downloadable content.
 Getting a blog off the ground for a startup is a necessity to convert targets to leads, so let’s breakdown a simple set of steps to get started:

 1. Build the infrastructure

 Maintaining a blog requires a content management system, like WordPress.
-If we are using a marketing automation system, like Hubspot, it has built in blogging capabilities.
-It is best to use that because it tightly integrates with the analytics, landing pages and CTA functionality.
+If you are using a marketing automation system, like Hubspot, it has built in blogging functionality.
+It is best to use that because it tightly integrates with the analytics, landing pages and CTA features.

-Some blog systems have templates, and others may require us to code HTML, CSS and sometimes proprietary content management language from scratch to customize the blog the way we want.
-Designing a blog is a big project, similar to developing our website.
-We should plan to have a web developer be working on it for up to 6 weeks to include time for A/B testing different concepts.
+Some blog systems have templates, and others may require you to code HTML, CSS and sometimes proprietary content management language from scratch to customize the blog the way you want.
+Designing a blog is a big project, similar to developing a website.
+You should plan to have a web developer be working on it for 6 weeks to include time for A/B testing different concepts.

 2. Use your story to identify topics

 Once the blog infrastructure is in place, it’s time to brainstorm topics.
 These topics should be derived from the company’s messaging and positioning story.
-Often, the blog repeats similar topics in different forms and from different angles to get the message across.
+Often, the blog repeats similar topics in different forms and from different angles to effectively convey a message.

 3. Start at the top of funnel

 Consider blog posts that are broad and align well with what our target persona is searching for online.
-For example, for my team that sells mobile apps for gyms, we write many blog posts about broader topics like gym technology, gym marketing and general tips for gym operators.
-This is the stuff that our targets are searching for, and what will land them on our website.
+For example, for my team that sells mobile apps to gyms, we write blog posts about broader topics like gym technology, gym marketing and general tips for gym operators.
+This is the stuff that our targets are searching for, and what will attract them to our website.

 4. Define a strategy

 There is a constant tradeoff between quality and quantity of blog posts.
-Depending on the market landscape our startup is in, both strategies can make sense.
-If we need to cover the marketplace with our message to establish ourselves, churning out a large quantity of posts that will appeal to different segments of our target persona makes sense.
+Depending on the market landscape your startup is in, both strategies can make sense.
+If you need to cover the marketplace with a message to establish yourself, churning out a large quantity of posts that will appeal to different segments of your target persona makes sense.

-On the other hand, if we want to develop specific thought-leadership in our space, then a smaller number of highly researched posts are more appropriate.
+On the other hand, if you want to develop specific thought-leadership in you space, then a smaller number of highly researched posts are more appropriate.
 Either way, it’s important to define the strategy up front.

 5. Develop a candance

 Blog posts should follow a regular cadence.
 That may be daily, every other day, or twice per week.
-It’s important that we write posts in advance to ensure we have enough content to meet our cadence.
-If we have the resources, publishing a post daily is great.
-More realistically, getting something online 2-3 times per week is a strong start.
+It’s important that you write posts in advance to ensure you have enough content to adhere to the cadence.
+If you have the resources, publishing a post daily is great.
+More realistically, getting something online 2-3 times per week is a good start.

 6. Integrate blog into the content schedule

-As we are creating premium content to feed the inbound strategy (ebooks, PDF guides, infographics, etc), blog posts should serve to highlight and promote those assets.
-We may take an ebook and carve each chapter into a blog post.
+As you are creating premium content to feed the inbound strategy (ebooks, PDF guides, infographics, etc), blog posts should serve to highlight and promote those assets.
+You may take an ebook and carve out each chapter into a blog post.
 The goal is to distribute the content in many different mediums.
 Some targets may download the entire ebook, while others may absorb it slowly from blog posts.

 7. Have a clear CTA for conversion